telus/tds-core/docs-new/elements/typography.md

 TDS' primary typeface is Helvetica Neue, a robust typeface with legible numbers that renders well at all sizes.
 It’s designed with precision and it commands respect, however, It is a friendly, sophisticated, and neutral typeface which never detracts from content.

+For more details on how to use type, and copywriting guidelines, visit [BrandHub](https://brand.telus.com/guidelines/writing-conventions).

 ## Principles

 ---